 The ‘Kiss & Fly’ car park is meant for short-term parking.
 It is especially convenient if someone is picking you up or dropping you off at the airport.
 Parking is free for 15 minutes, after which a fee will be charged at the applicable rates.

-The rates for the ‘Kiss & Fly’ (A3) car park can be found HERE.
+The rates for the temporary ‘Kiss & Fly’ (A3) car park can be found HERE.

 Long stay car park (car park A2).
 If you’re going to be away for a longer time, you should park your car in the airport’s long stay car park.
-The car park is a short walk from the terminal but parking is cheaper than in the short stay car park.
+The car park is a short walk from the terminal.

-The rates for the long stay car park can be found here SIIT.
+The rates for the long stay car park (A2) can be found HERE.

 How to pay for parking

 You will get a parking card when entering the car park.
 Be sure to keep it, as you will be paying for parking right before you leave.
-You can pay in the passenger terminal in cash or by credit card:
+You can pay with your mobile or in the passenger terminal in cash or by credit card:

-- payment machine booth located in the middle of A2 parking lot
+- Payment machines located in the pavilion in middle of A2 car park

 If a payment terminal is inoperable, call the number 605 8288.

 Short stay and long stay car parks are only meant for passenger cars and motorcycles.
 Motorcycles are subject to the same rates as cars.